Skip to main content

 Customers will often use this test type to ensure that the core functionality still works after the deployment of bug fixes and other product changes.

-Recommendation: This test type is not recommended for new testers because it can be difficult to find critical bugs at times.
-Only after passing the Greenhorn stage, will you be invited to participate in rapid tests.
+Recommendation: This test type is not recommended for new testers because it can be difficult to find critical bugs.
+Only after passing the Greenhorn stage will you be invited to participate in rapid tests.

 Usability